chatbot | 9 min read

 In 2020, the chatbot market was valued at 17 billion USD, and this number is expected to increase to 102 billion USD by 2026.
 One of the reasons for their predicted increase can be attributed to the coronavirus pandemic.
 Covid-19 introduced an array of challenges for companies to address.
 Digitization took the front seat, and the service demand shifted online, calling for offering seamless online support to customers with limited resources.

 Chatbots had already proven their capabilities to handle multiple customer service queries and improve customer experience through instant messaging and self-service pre-pandemic.
-Although, until recently, chatbots were widely underutilized, and covid-19 just accelerated the process of adopting automated tools for various purposes.
-Chatbots played a massive role and will continue to do so in the future in areas of permanent changes brought by the pandemic.
+Although, until recently, chatbots were widely underutilized, and covid-19 just accelerated the process of adopting automated tools for various purposes and gave birth to the term ‘Covid-19 Chatbots’.
+These Covid-19 Chatbots played a massive role and will continue to do so in the future in areas of permanent changes brought by the pandemic.
 Let’s take a look at some of the top use-cases of chatbots during such times.

 With the virus outbreak, misinformation spread like wildfire, calling for health organizations to have an authorized communication channel for communicating the correct information to the masses.
-World Health Organization deployed a covid-19 bot on Facebook to combat misinformation and have the right symptoms and precautions communicated to the people.
+World Health Organization deployed a Covid-19 chatbot on Facebook to combat misinformation and have the right symptoms and precautions communicated to the people.
 WHO addressed multiple issues with this single solution:

 In the region hit hardest from covid-19, total messaging through Facebook’s family of apps increased by more than 50%.

 WHO set a prime example of leveraging the chatbot technology in the time of crises.
-Many corporates adopted similar methods of providing covid-19 related information to their employees and customers and communicating the changes in operations during unprecedented times.
+Many corporates adopted covid-19 chatbots for providing covid-19 related information to their employees and customers and communicating the changes in operations during unprecedented times.

 The most significant change that came with covid-19 was the enforced work from home norms by companies and government alike to curb the spread of the virus in workplaces.
 This induced corporates to allow flexibility with working hours and enabling a virtual workplace.
 But how do organizations transform their IT service desk and handle repetitive queries of hundreds of employees at once without overwhelming the IT & HR departments?

-Although companies used bot for customer communication, their potential in employee engagement was largely unexplored until the pandemic.
+Although companies used bots for customer communication, their potential in employee engagement was largely unexplored until the pandemic.
 Companies started to use bots in the pandemic for:

 Chatbots easily solved standard employees’ help desk queries like password reset and ticket management.
 An employee working from home can raise tickets at any time of the day.
 A chatbot can resolute them quickly without the need for human intervention, thereby reducing the burden of the HR department.